 - No sign-up bonus or rewards for spending, but

 - $0 annual fee

 - $0 introductory balance transfer fee for transfers made during the 1st 60 days.
-(After that, the fee for future balance transfers is 3% of the amount transferred with a minimum of $5.)
+(After that: Either $5 or 5% of the amount of each transfer, whichever is greater)

 - Purchase protection, price protection, and extended warranty protection